What requirements must be met for a will to be valid in BC?

-- Second, the will must be signed at the end, and;
+- The will must be signed at the end, and;

 If a British Columbia estate is given in an invalid will, can the courts fix it?

-In 2014, the legal framework surrounding Wills and Estates in British Columbia changed with the introduction of new legislation called the Willis, Estates Succession Act.
+In 2014, the legal framework surrounding wills and estates in British Columbia changed with the introduction of new legislation called the Wills, Estates and Succession Act.
 One of the biggest developments contained in the new law was something called a curative provision.
-This means that in cases where a Will does not fully satisfy the formal requirements, the courts can now cure, or fix, the deficiencies in the broken Will and pronounce a Will valid.
+This means that in cases where a will does not fully satisfy the formal requirements, the courts can now cure, or fix, the deficiencies in the broken will and pronounce a will valid.